Rashvin20/deeplearning_group10/README.md

 - Model **robustness**, **interpretability (Grad-CAM)**, and **sustainability**
 - A core **LLM** evaluated using perplexity and BLEU

-All experiments are implemented in **Jupyter notebooks** and are fully reproducible.
+All experiments are implemented in **Colab notebooks** and are fully reproducible.

 ---